Spain Outlines Its Plan For Catalonia: New Leader, New Parliament

 Spain's prime minister has asked for Senate approval to remove Catalan officials from office.LEARN MORE

-This constitutional crisis began when Catalan officials held an independence referendum last month, despite the Spanish government saying it was illegal.
-Ninety percent of voters were in favor of separating from Spain.
+The fight over Catalonia's independence came after the region held a referendum Oct.
+1. Ninety percent of voters said they were in favor of separating from Spain.
 Voter turnout was almost 43 percent.

 Vladimir Putin hasn't yet announced his intention to run again, but is widely expected to now that a 2024 election date has been set.

 Trains to and from Munich's central station were also halted and Germany's national railway advised passengers to delay or reroute their journeys.

 Just days ago, Russia launched one of its largest drone attacks yet on Ukraine's capital city of Kyiv.